ferrouslights/PoolParty/README.md

 Minimal C# Unity object pooling tool for easy implementation on spawned GameObjects.

 ## How to Use
-1. Add the Pool Party GameObject Pool script adjacent to a spawner component.
-Instead of instantiating objects from the spawner, use PoolParty.Get() to grab one from the pool.
+1. Add a component inheriting PoolPartyReleaserBase (PoolParty is a simple implementation) to your spawner and serialize your prefab.
+Instead of instantiating objects from the spawner, use the components .Get() to grab one from the pool.

-2. Serialize your prefab to spawn in the inspector and configure the extra settings as preferred.
+2. Each object created will have a PoolPartyReleaserBase component added for keeping its reference to its pool.
+When your object is ready to be destroyed, use its .Release() method.
+You can also subscribe to its OnAddComponent and OnRelease events for extra behavior.

-3. Each object created will have a ReturnToPool component added for keeping its reference to its pool.
-When your object is ready to be destroyed, use ReturnToPool.Release().
+Enjoy the pool! 🏊‍♀️